The Dress Punishment

 By K.T.
 Leone

 Let me introduce myself, my name is Jamie and I am a ten year old boy.
-I always have to tell people I’m a boy because Jamie can be a name for a girl too.
-In fact, my name is what started this whole mess anyway today.
+I always have to tell people I’m a boy because Jamie can be a name for a girl too and if you went just by looking at me, you still may not get it correct.
+It’s not my fault that people mistake me for the wrong gender, my mom refuses to fix things or take me to a hair stylist and I have no clue how to toughen up.
+My name is what started this whole mess anyway today.
 Well, my name and the fact that Ed Bauer is a stupid bully that won’t leave me alone.
-See, last year in the forth grade, Ed started teasing me that Jamie is a girl’s name.
-Most adults think it is silly that I got mad because of the teasing, but they don’t understand life for a forth grader.
+See, last year in the fourth grade, Ed started teasing me that Jamie is a girl’s name.
+Most adults think it is silly that I got mad because of the teasing, but they don’t understand life for a fourth grader.
 Finally, this year I made it a point not to get upset when Edward would say that I had a girl’s name.
 But that fink did something really mean.
 He saw that he wasn’t getting to me by saying that Jamie was a girl name and so he started saying that Jamie was a boy name, implying that I was a girl.
 He then went on to say that he had proof I was a girl because I had long hair and girl eyelashes.
 That just made me mad and at lunch I threw my pudding cup at him and ruined his shirt.
 Of course he tackled me and started punching me in the arm, but what do you expect from a bully who is part gorilla.

 “No sir,” I say, in hopes that this might be something I can get out with just a minimum punishment.
 Anything less than detention and I can live with that.